-We are a 4 week summer band camp offering daily lessons and ensembles on all brass, woodwind and percussion instruments.
+We are a 4 week summer music camp providing daily lessons and ensembles on all brass, woodwind, string and percussion instruments.
 We offer a comprehensive jazz program including ensembles, and improvisation.
-Our guitar and string/electric bass program provides students on all levels with lessons and ensembles.
-We also have elective classes in music theory, composition and drum set.
+Our guitar and bass program provides students on all levels with lessons and ensembles.
+We now offer lessons and ensembles for string players (Violin, Viola, Cello, Bass).
+We also have elective classes in music theory, piano skills and drum set.

 Jazz Fundamentals is a 30 minute daily non-performance class, and is a prerequisite to participate in Jazz I. Students who have at least two years of experience on a jazz instrument (see below) are eligible to sign up for this course (prior jazz experience is not required).
 The following instrument are eligible for this course: All Saxophones, Trumpet, Clarinet, Trombone, Euphonium, Percussion, Guitar, Bass, Piano.